FULLOFSUN/GISTDA_TEC/README.md

-# GISTDA_TEC
+# GISTDA_TEC 17 STATIONS PROJECT
-Processing Pipeline Scripts
+Processing Pipeline Scripts for 17 stations with RINEX2

 This README.md covers the scripts used to process raw RINEX observation data through to validated regional VTEC maps, for the 17-station Thai CORS network